The Northumberland Club, N.Jesmond Ave, Newcastle upon Tyne, Tyne and Wear, NE2 3JU, GB

 Sarah completed her 200hr Vinyasa teacher training in 2018 with the aim to help invoke those feelings in others.
 “I hope to see you in the pod soon!”

-My background is based in fitness and dance.
-I love physicality and movement as a way to express and release.
+Nat’s background is based in fitness and dance, she loves physicality and movement as a way to express and release.
 Yoga gives so many physical, mental and spiritual benefits it balances both mind and body.
 It challenges and it provides freedom.
-After completing my 200hr YTTC in India this summer I am excited to share yoga at Hotpod Newcastle.
+After completing her 200hr YTTC in India Nat joined us at HPY Newcastle and teachers across both studios.

 Yoga is amazing and has changed my life in so many ways, challenging my body whilst creating space in my mind.
 I’m so passionate about sharing the physical, mental and spiritual benefits of Yoga with as many people as I can through teaching.